 Fire Box 13-53

-The Health Sciences Library & Information Services building is a five storied poured-in-place concrete fire resistive building.
+The Health Sciences & Human Services Library building is a five storied poured-in-place concrete fire resistive building.
 The lower level is partially below grade.
 There are two fire-rated enclosed stairways located on the west side of the facility.
 The south-west stairs terminate at a public way.
 The north-west stairs terminate at a public way.
 Exiting from the first floor is through the enclosed exit stairwells, the main entrance, and an exit to the outside of the building on the Northeast corner of the first floor.

 The entire structure is protected with a wet pipe sprinkler system.
 Each floor is a separate fire/sprinkler zone with its associated control valve, water flow device, and inspectors test. fire department 2 1/2 connections are located in each stairwell, at the northeast and southeast corners of each floor and the center of the west wall on each floor.
 A double 21/2 roof hydrant is located at the roof level.
 A 750 gpm fire and jockey pump with their associated electrical controllers are located in the lower level mechanical equipment room.
 A fire department Siamese connection is located on the southeast corner of the building on the east wall (Greene Street).
 Knox FDC caps have been installed on the fire department connection to prevent vandalism.

 Portable fire extinguishers are located throughout the facility.